Technical Writers

 We already have artificial intelligence which is capable of blogging and reporting news articles without human beings being capable of detecting that this information has been written by what is effectively an algorithm, so it is incomprehensible (to me) that within the coming decades, for the concept of what it is to be a “writer” to remain unphased.
 I myself have worked as a writer and author and I can emphatically state that artificial intelligence is going to usher in a paradigm shift for those who are currently connected to the field of written work.
 The profession will remain intact until the end of the century, but swift and vast changes are to be had; this is an inevitability which we must accept, embrace, and use to empower modern day writers

-Mother (Low) says
+Mother (Low) 5 years ago

 Every company has their own standards for writing.
 The more successful writers are able to inject some personality into their writing.

-SEBASTIAN ARBOLEDA says
+SEBASTIAN ARBOLEDA 5 years ago

 How will they take the job if you need to know the systems that you are writing about?